 Ideally, you’ll have paid at least the minimum payment due on time and in full for every single account.
 This process may take a while to complete, but it’s worth it if you find something reported incorrectly.

 Also, verify the date each account was opened.
-This is an important step because, in addition to positive payments, your credit score also factors in the length of your accounts — the longer they’ve been opened, the better for your score.
+This is an important step.
+Because, in addition to positive payment history, your credit score also factors in the length of your accounts.
+The longer they’ve been opened, the better for your credit score.

 Finally, make sure any positive joint account you share with someone else is included on your credit report.
 If it’s not, that could be considered incomplete information, especially if it’s on the joint account holder’s report from the same credit bureau.